Kameleoni: The beginnings and rise to fame (1965-1968)

 In the spring of 1966, at the Championship of Yugoslav Ensembles festival held in Zagreb they shared first place with the already prominent Roboti, and Furlanič won the first prize in the vocalists category.
 Their song "Sjaj izgubljene ljubavi" ("Spark of the Lost Love") contributed largely to their success on the festival.
-This success enabled them to record several songs for Radio Kopar and perform all across Yugoslavia, soon gaining the reputation of competent instrumentalists.
-At the end of the year, they released their first record, the EP Le Felicita, through Diskoton record label.
-The EP featured the title track, the songs "Looking for Me" and "Sjaj izgubljene ljubavi" and a cover of The Animals version of the blues standard "See See Rider".
-After the EP was released, it caused a minor media scandal.
-The lyrics of the song "Sjaj izgubljene ljubavi", credited to the band members on the EP, carried much similarity to the lyrics of the song "Neka to bude u proljeće" ("May It Happen in the Springtime"), which won the first prize on the 1966 Opatija Festival.
-The author of "Neka to bude u proljeće" lyrics, Ljiljana Petrović, publicly claimed that Kameleoni plagiraised her lyrics.
+This success enabled them to record several songs for Radio Kopar, and to perform across Yugoslavia, soon gaining the reputation of competent instrumentalists.
+The band also performed in Austria and Italy, holding a number of performances in the famous Piper club in Milan.

+In early 1967, they released their first record, the EP Le Felicita, through Diskos record label.
+The EP featured the title track, the songs "Looking for Me" and "Sjaj izgubljene ljubavi", and a cover of The Animals version of the blues standard "See See Rider".
+After the EP was released, it caused a minor scandal.
+The lyrics of the song "Sjaj izgubljene ljubavi", credited to the band members on the EP, carried much similarity to the lyrics of the song "Neka to bude u proljeće" ("May It Happen in the Springtime"), which won the first prize at the 1966 Opatija Festival.
+The author of "Neka to bude u proljeće" lyrics, Ljiljana Petrović, publicly claimed that Kameleoni plagiarised her lyrics.
 Eventually, music magazine Džuboks revealed that both Kameleoni and Petrović used verses from the poem "Ode: Intimations of Immortality" by English Romantic poet William Wordsworth.

 The scandal did not affect Kameleoni's popularity.
 They signed for the biggest Yugoslav record label, Jugoton, releasing their second EP, Dedicated to the One I Love, at the beginning of 1967.
-Beside the title track, which was a cover of The "5" Royales song, the album featured a cover of The Kinks song "Too Much on My Mind" and two of their own songs, "Gdje si, ljubavi" ("Where Are You, My Love") and "The Story of My Brown Friend".
+Beside the title track, which was a cover of The "5" Royales song, the album featured a cover of The Kinks song "Too Much on My Mind" and two of Kameleoni's own songs, "Gdje si, ljubavi" ("Where Are You, My Love") and "The Story of My Brown Friend".
 In the spring of 1967, the band held a sold-out concert in Ljubljana's Tivoli Hall and won the first place on the Second Festival of Yugoslav Vocal-Instrumental Ensembles in Zagreb.
 At the time, the band enjoyed the reputation of the best performers of foreign hits among Yugoslav bands, with part of the Yugoslav music press criticizing them for lack of authenticity, but most of it praising their musicianship.
-The band enjoyed large popularity in Yugoslavia, and on several occasions performed in Austria and Italy.